 LOL = Laugh Out Loud

-If you are not sure of what an acronym stands for, use my favorite site AcronymFinder.com.
+If you need clarification on what an acronym stands for, use my favorite site for this – AcronymFinder.com.